The shape of a random affine Weyl group element and random core partitions: Introduction

 \subsection{Random walks in the affine Coxeter arrangement}

 The affine Coxeter arrangement of $W$ gives a regular tessellation of $V$.
-Define a random walk $X = (X_0,X_1,\ldots)$ in the alcoves, called the {\it reduced random walk}.
+Define a random walk $X = (X_0,X_1,\ldots)$ in the alcoves, called the \textit{reduced random walk}.
 We start at the fundamental alcove and at each step we cross one adjacent hyperplane chosen uniformly at random, subject to the condition that we never cross a hyperplane twice.
-See Figure \ref{fig:walk}
+See Figure~\ref{fig:walk}.

 This process is a transient Markov chain.
 More algebraically, it is equivalent to a random infinite reduced word for $\tW$ obtained by multiplying by simple generators one at a time, subject to the condition that the length increases.
-Non-random infinite reduced words in the affine Weyl group have a beautiful structure theory, which we recently studied in relation to factorizations in loop groups \cite{LP}.
-We prove here that:
+Nonrandom infinite reduced words in the affine Weyl group have a beautiful structure theory, which we recently studied in relation to factorizations in loop groups \cite{LP}.
+We prove here the following.

 \begin{theorem} Let $(X_0,X_1,\ldots)$ be a reduced random walk in $\tW$.
-There exists a unit vector $\psi \in V$ so that almost surely we have
+There exists a unit vector $\psi\in V$ so that almost surely we have

-where $v(X_i)$ denotes the unit vector pointing towards the central point of $X_i$. \end{theorem}
+where $v(X_i)$ denotes the unit vector pointing toward the central point of $X_i$. \end{theorem}

 Thus the reduced walk has one of finitely many asymptotic directions.
-The random walk we study here is different to the walks on hyperplane arrangements that we have seen in the literature, see for example \cite{BHR,BD}.
+The random walk we study here is different to the walks on hyperplane arrangements that we have seen in the literature; see for example \cite {BHR,BD}.